Ingrid Wilm: Career

 Wilm qualified for the Canadian team for the 2022 World Aquatics Championships, her first appearance at the World Championships, and reached the event final of the 50 m backstroke after coming fourth in the semi-finals.
 She finished fourth, 0.03 seconds behind bronze medalist Analia Pigrée of France.
 Wilm then competed the backstroke leg for Team Canada in the heats of the 4×100 m medley relay, helping the team qualify to the final in fourth position.
 She was replaced in the final by Kylie Masse, but shared in the team's bronze medal win.

 Concluding the year at the 2022 World Swimming Championships in Melbourne, Wilm performed the backstroke leg for the Canadian team in the heats of the mixed 4×50 m medley.
 She was replaced by Masse in the final, and shared the team's bronze medal win.
 She claimed her first individual medal at the championship in the 100 m backstroke, tying for bronze with American Claire Curzan.
-On the last day of competition Wilm swam the backstroke leg for Canada in the final of the 4 × 100 metre medley relay and earned her third bronze medal of the championships.
+On the last day of competition Wilm swam the backstroke leg for Canada in the final of the 4×100 metre medley relay and earned her third bronze medal of the championships.

+At the 2023 Canadian swimming trials, Wilm upset Masse for the gold medal in the 100 metre backstroke, her personal best time of 58.80 the first time she had ever gone under 59 seconds.
+She finished second in both the 50 and 200 metre distances.
+Wilm began the 2023 World Aquatics Championships in Fukuoka competing in the 100 m backstroke, where she reached the event final and finished in fifth place.
+She reached the final of the 50 m backstroke next, coming sixth.
+Wilm did not make it out of the heats of the 200 m backstroke, but for the second consecutive championships she earned a bronze medal swimming in the heats of the 4×100 m medley relay.